-By Nikki Magaziner Mills, Director of College Counseling
+By Ms. Nikki Magaziner Mills, Director of College Counseling

-Despite the uncertain landscape ahead for the college application year of 2020-21, what has always been most true about the process of applying to college, and going to college, is still true.
+Despite all this, what has always been most true about the process of applying to college, and going to college, is still true.
 Finding a college is not actually about the application process.
 Finding a college is deeply individual.
 You have to be yourself.
 Wonder who you are.
 Find programs and places that match you.
 Challenge your comfort zone.
 Consider places and opportunities that don’t immediately spring to mind, just to see.
 Dream, not about a college bumper sticker to affix to the rear window, but of what experiences in college will change your life and set your path.

-Equal parts intensive research and self-reflection, this journey demands wisdom, maturity, thoughtfulness, introspection, resilience, and a sense of humor.
+Equal parts intensive research and self-reflection, this college application journey demands wisdom, maturity, thoughtfulness, introspection, resilience, and a sense of humor.
 It requires a sense of the world beyond St. Albans, and beyond Washington, D.C.
 And, most importantly, it requires that each boy—precisely at the time that he is only just beginning to know how to be himself—lead the way and take control.

-In our office this year, we hosted speakers from Pomona College, Northwestern University, and Davidson College.
-In the fall, more than 150 college admissions representatives visited St. Albans to speak with small groups of seniors about their schools, and in the winter, along with NCS, Sidwell Friends, Maret, and Georgetown Day School, we hosted a College Case-Study Night in which thirty-five college representatives worked with “admissions committees” of juniors and their parents as they evaluated four mock admissions files.
+In our office this year, we (virtually) hosted speakers from University of California at Berkeley, Tufts, and Davidson College.
+In the fall, more than 138 college admissions representatives visited St. Albans, either virtually or in-person, to speak with small groups of seniors about their schools, and in the winter, along with NCS, Sidwell Friends, Maret, and Georgetown Day School, we hosted a virtual College Case-Study Night in which four college representatives walked juniors and their parents through the admissions evaluation process for four mock admissions files.
 We offered workshops on the college application process for juniors and seniors which ranged in topic from How Do I Begin My College Search? to Writing the Application Essay.
 Mostly, we met one-on-one with students as they tried to answer those biggest of questions: Where do I want to go next?
 What do I want my future to hold?
-Although the move to distance learning was not what anyone wished for, the College Counseling program continued on as normal, moving all of our programming to Zoom and augmenting our traditional spring programming with additional parent and student-group meetings, recorded workshops, and junior small-group meetings with college admissions officers representing eleven colleges and universities.

-We in the College Office feel privileged to have worked with the Class of 2019, and we are excited to watch from afar as they continue to find themselves and to be themselves.
+We in the College Office feel privileged to have worked with the Class of 2022, and we are excited to watch from afar as they continue to find themselves and to be themselves.
+It was a great year for college admissions for the Class of 2022!
 Congratulations!